ghik/kubernetes-the-harder-way/docs/02_Preparing_Environment_for_a_VM_Cluster.md

 > `$(printf "%02x\n" $vmid)` as the last byte of the MAC address.

 Now it's time to configure `dnsmasq`'s DHCP server:
-* configure a DHCP address range (the same as in the QEMU option)
+* define a DHCP address range
 * associate fixed IPs with VM MACs - in order for them to look nice, we choose the range from `192.168.1.10` to `192.168.1.16` (i.e. `192.168.1.$((10 + $vmid))` in shell script syntax)
 * make the server _authoritative_